seanbreckenridge/spkglist/README.md

 ```

 ```
+A simple package list parser
 Pass one or more files to read from as arguments
 If none provided, reads from STDIN.
   -delimiter string
     	delimiter to print between results (default "\n") -json
     	Print results as a JSON array
   -print0
     	use the null character as the delimiter
   -split
     	split on all whitespace, instead of newlines

 ```

 ### Common Usage